Manish3501/A_Domain-Generalized_Deep_Learning_Framework_for_Cross-Dataset_Water-Stress-Detection-from-Crop-Leaf/README.md

-The datasets differ in crop type, image resolution, background, imaging conditions, and data collection procedure, making cross-dataset generalisation a genuine and non-trivial challenge.
+The datasets differ in crop type, image resolution, background, imaging conditions, and data collection procedure, making cross-dataset generalization a genuine and non-trivial challenge.

 > **Data Access:** The datasets were obtained directly from the
 > respective authors on request and are not included in this